oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 However, there is one final aspect to take care of: the function uses OCI Object Storage Service APIs to manipulate buckets and objects.
 However, it can not just do that!
 It needs to have been explicitly granted permissions for that.
 We use a dynamic group and two policies to achieve this.

 #### Permissions for Functions to manipulate Objects and Buckets

 Just as we used dynamic groups to create a grantee representing the deployment pipelines and the build pipelines, we need to also create a dynamic group that contains the functions that we want to grant permissions to.To create the dynamic group, type *dyn* in the search bar.
 Click on the link *Dynamic Groups* in the search results pane.

 On the overview page for dynamic groups, Click on the button *Create Dynamic Group*.

-Enter the name for the Dynamic Group for the Deployment Pipeline(s) - for example *functions-in-go-on-oci* - and optionally type a description.
+Enter the name for the Dynamic Group for the Deployment Pipeline(s), e.g. *functions-in-go-on-oci*, and optionally type a description.
 Define the following rule that selects all functions that are part of the compartment:

 ```
 All {resource.type = 'fnfunc', resource.compartment.id = '<compartment_id>'}